christianhidber/easyagents/README.md

 [october 2019]

+restriction: keras-rl is not compatible with tensorflow eager execution mode.
+Thus keras-rl based agents should run in a different python / jupyter notebook instance than  tf-agents or tensorforce based agents.

 ### Guiding Principles
 * **easily train, evaluate & debug policies for (you own) gym environment** over "designing new algorithms"